Iapetus

 Where Iapetus sits on the full axis

 By size on the journey, Iapetus sits between Makemake and Oberon.
-The band below uses nearby Moons objects for context.
+The band below compares Iapetus with nearby Icy moon objects so the size jump stays easy to read.

 Shared physical scale